CodeNClimb/springboot-hello-world/README.md

 - After the Jar files are created, run the command `docker-compose up`.
 This will create a PostgresSQL Database along with starting up your springboot application.

 # Testing the Application
-- With postman open, navigate to ` settings -> data -> import Data -> Import Data file.
+- With postman open, navigate to `settings -> data -> import Data -> Import Data file`.
 Note that each JSON file in the collections folder must be uploaded independently.
 - With all the endpoints uploaded, you should now be able to send requests and recieve data.